 If you’re considering surrogacy, you’ve likely put in hours of research - and that surrogacy information is incredibly important as you prepare for your experience.

 There are, however, several key facts about surrogacy and facts about surrogate mothers themselves that should not be overlooked.
 In fact, these interesting facts about surrogacy will put you well on your way to being an expert in your own right!

 When most people think of surrogacy, they think of traditional surrogacy – the surrogate becomes pregnant in either the traditional way or through artificial insemination, conceiving with her own egg.
 In a process that dates back many generations, it’s only been in very recent decades that the second type, gestational surrogacy, became an option.
 Here, the surrogate carries a child that was conceived with the intended mother's or a donor’s egg and the intended father's or donor’s sperm.
 A gestational surrogate or gestational carrier has no genetic connection to the child.

-Working independently of an agency or legal counsel can cause a myriad of legal problems, both before and after the baby’s birth.
+Working independently of an agency can cause a myriad of legal problems, both before and after the baby’s birth.
 Depending on your state and the specificity of your legal agreement, the document may not provide the proper protection for the intended parents or the surrogate and could even result in delayed parentage.
 An agency can ensure that all i’s are dotted and t’s are crossed so that everyone is on the same page and can focus on a healthy baby.